web3ideation/ideation-market-w3i/README.md

  listedItem.seller == address(0) means that the listing is inactive
  quantity == 0 means its an erc721
  quantity > 0 means its an erc1155
+ royalties don't get sent to the defined receiver but credited to their proceeds -> thus they have to actively withdraw them before creating the listing the user needs to approve the marketplace (approveForAll) to handle their Token (the ideationMarket fronten already does that) explain how to update the whitelist (since that can be done with updatelisting but also directly with the addBuyerWhitelistAddresses) highlight that only curated utility token contracts are whitelisted. explain the diamondstructure and where devs can find which functions (for example getters you would expect in the ideationmarketfacet are in the getterFacet)

 # IdeationMarketDiamond